build-on-aws/content/posts/improving-availability-and-performance-with-multi-az-architecture/index.md

 ---
 title: Improving Availability and Performance with Multi-AZ Architecture - Best Practices for Multi-Account Environments
-description: This post will provide some best practises on using multiple AZs in your deployment.
+description: This post will provide some best practices on using multiple AZs in a multi-account, multi VPC environment.
 tags:
   - Availability Zone
   - Resilience